Durva (Cynodon Dactylon)

-Durva, commonly known as Conch grass is one of most commonly used herb for the alleviation of many diseases including viral infections and allergic conditions.
-The name Durva itself means that the plant alleviate many diseases.
+Durva, commonly known as Conch grass is one of the most commonly used herbs for the alleviation of many diseases including viral infections and allergic conditions.
+The name Durva itself means that the plant alleviates many diseases.
 It is also known as Sathaveerya because it has many actions.
-It alleviate aggravated Kapha and Pitta doshas and is used to cure different diseases.
+It alleviates aggravated Kapha and Pitta doshas and is used to cure different diseases.

 IAFA experts have successfully proven the antiallergic property of the plant Durva.
-The plant contains phytoconstituents like beta corotene, carotene, vitamine-C, palmitic acid, triterpenoids, arundoin, friedelin, selenium, ergonovine etc. These phytoconstituents aids the antiallergic and antiviral property of Durva.
+The plant contains phytoconstituents like beta corotene, carotene, vitamine-C, palmitic acid, triterpenoids, arundoin, friedelin, selenium, ergonovine, etc. These phytoconstituents aids the antiallergic and antiviral properties of Durva.
 It can be used effectively in allergies in form of decoction or paste.

 |Sanskrit Name||Durva, Ananta, Sataveerya|